-Based in the School of Education and Lifelong Learning, the five-year part-time EdD programme is designed to enable you to understand and apply cutting-edge academic research methodologies to professional practice and current concerns in areas related to education, training, and professional development.
+Based in the School of Education and Lifelong Learning, the five-year part-time Doctor of Education (EdD) programme is designed to enable you to understand and apply cutting-edge academic research methodologies to professional practice and current concerns in areas related to education, training, and professional development.
 The EdD programme is open to home and international students.

-The programme is structured to support the progress of your research and development of your thesis through a sequence of assignments designed to encourage critical approaches to literature reviews, research design, and data collection, management and analysis.
+The programme is structured to support the progress of your research and development of your thesis through a sequence of assignments designed to encourage critical approaches to literature reviews, research design, and the collection, management, and analysis of data.
 Support from a supervisory team is a constant feature throughout the programme.

-This programme recruits every two years for a start in October.
-The next round of recruitment will open in September 2023 for enrolment in October 2024.
-There will be an Open Day online event to learn more about the programme on Monday 12th February 2024 at 5.00-6:30 pm.
-Specific recruitment and enrolment deadlines and further details about the event will be published here in due course.
+This programme recruits every two years.
+Recruitment is now open for enrolment in October 2024.
+There will be an Open Evening online event to learn more about the programme on Monday 12th February 2024 at 5.00-6:30 pm UTC time.
+Please register with us.
+You will be then sent a link to join in prior to the event.

 How to apply